gSchool/ada-developer-skills/00-welcome-to-ada/08-wk01-intro-to-debugging.md

     - Use rubber ducking skills, experimentation, research, and ask for help!

 In conclusion, debugging is one of the main things we'll be doing as programmers.
 We will learn so many more debugging tools in the future!

+### !challenge

+* type: checkbox
+* id: 8afd53ac-b49b-45d1-994c-6fe781a7d510
+* title: Intro to Debugging

+##### !question

+Select all methods that are valid ways to approach debugging

+##### !end-question

+##### !options

+* Asking "what" is happening
+* Talking to a literal rubber duck
+* Talking to a classmate
+* Writing down what you expected to happen vs. what actually happened
+* Taking a break and looking at it again in an hour
+* Using `puts` statements to confirm the value of a variable on a given line
+* Making theories and experiments on why the bug is there and how to fix it
+* Taking notes about the bug
+* Making a table or diagram

+##### !end-options

+##### !answer

+* Asking "what" is happening
+* Talking to a literal rubber duck
+* Talking to a classmate
+* Writing down what you expected to happen vs. what actually happened
+* Taking a break and looking at it again in an hour
+* Using `puts` statements to confirm the value of a variable on a given line
+* Making theories and experiments on why the bug is there and how to fix it
+* Taking notes about the bug
+* Making a table or diagram

+##### !end-answer

+### !end-challenge